Discrete Logarithm

 {'x1': 0.0, 'x2': 0.5, 'func_res': 12.0}: 15]

-We now have additional step in post-process.
-We translate each result to the closest fraction with denominator which is the order:
+We now have an additional step in postprocessing.
+We translate each result to the closest fraction with a denominator, which is the order:

 def closest_fraction(x, denominator):